MineRobber9000/neowiki/articles/neocities-learn.md

 One thing about Neocities that is pretty cool is that there is an option to learn HTML, and CSS!
 It also shows some resources for certain things.

 You can learn the following:

   - HTML
   - CSS

-There are frameworks to learn, likee:
+There are frameworks to learn, like:

   - Twitter Bootstrap
   - Pure
   - Bass Tracks